Quantum-coherent mixtures of causal relations: Results

 This scenario supports a more general version of the Berkson effect: conditioning on recovery can induce correlations not only between the assigned treatment and the unobserved common cause, but also, by extension, between assigned treatment and treatment preference.
 These correlations bear witness to a combination of common-cause and cause-effect mechanisms, and their strength, as before, can distinguish different classes of combinations.

 Before we develop a mathematical representation of these correlations in the quantum case, we first highlight a subtlety of the scenario by appealing to the classical case.
 In a randomized drug trial, the assigned treatment is controlled by the experimenter, hence there is no prior distribution over this variable.
-The object that encodes how assigned treatment correlates with treatment preference in the subpopulation that recovered is therefore not a joint distribution, but a {\em map} from assigned treatment to treatment preference.
+The object that encodes how assigned treatment correlates with treatment preference in the subpopulation that recovered is therefore not a joint distribution, but a {map} from assigned treatment to treatment preference.
 Given the overall stochastic map $P(CB|D)$, the subpopulation with $B=b$ is described by the element $P(C,B=b|D)$, which is a subnormalized stochastic map.
 If one wishes to quantify the correlations encoded in this map using standard measures, one can use the following prescription to construct a joint distribution that is isomorphic to $P(C,B=b|D)$: let $u(D)$ denote the uniform distribution over $D$ and take $P^{b}(CD)\equiv P(C, B=b|D)u(D)/P_b$, where $P_b \equiv \sum_{CD} P(C, B=b|D)u(D)$ is a normalization factor.
 This object encodes the correlations we wish to study in a convenient form and, moreover, admits a close quantum analogue, as we will show.

-\textbf{Causal relations between two quantum systems}
+\subsection{Causal relations between two quantum systems}

-If $A$ and $B$ are quantum systems, the input-output functionality of the circuits in Fig.~\ref{fig:DAGsAndCircuits} can be characterized using measurements on $B$ and an analogue of a randomized intervention on $A$, that is, a measurement followed by a random repreparation.
+If $A$ and $B$ are quantum systems, the input-output functionality of the circuits in Fig.~2 can be characterized using measurements on $B$ and an analogue of a randomized intervention on $A$, that is, a measurement followed by a random repreparation.
 As in the classical case, we split $A$ into $C$ and $D$.
-Mathematically, the circuit's functionality is represented by a \emph{causal map} \cite{RiedEtAl_2015}: a trace-preserving, completely positive map from states on $D$ to states on the composite $CB$, $\mathcal{E}_{CB|D}: \mathcal{L}(\mathcal{H}_D) \to \mathcal{L}(\mathcal{H}_C\otimes \mathcal{H}_B)$. ($\mathcal{L}(\mathcal{H}_X)$ denotes the linear operators over the Hilbert space of $X$.)
+Mathematically, the circuit's functionality is represented by a trace-preserving, completely positive map from states on $D$ to states on the composite $CB$, $\mathcal{E}_{CB|D}: \mathcal{L}(\mathcal{H}_D) \to \mathcal{L}(\mathcal{H}_C\otimes \mathcal{H}_B)$ (where $\mathcal{L}(\mathcal{H}_X)$ denotes the linear operators over the Hilbert space of $X$), as can be inferred from Refs.~\cite{ChiribellaEtAl_2009,Hardy_2012,Oreshkov2012,Silva_2013,RiedEtAl_2015}, and which we term a {causal map}.